-Elizabeth J. McEvoy is a senior attorney with the firm's Litigation practice and Co-Chair of the firm’s Research Misconduct Department.
+Elizabeth J. McEvoy is a partner in the firm's Litigation practice and Co-Chair of the firm’s Research Misconduct Department.
 Her practice focuses on healthcare litigation, corporate and commercial civil litigation, white-collar criminal defense, scientific research misconduct cases, and professional licensing matters.

 Elizabeth’s civil practice focuses on complex business disputes, and specifically, those disputes arising in Massachusetts’ growing healthcare industry.
 She represents individuals, LLCs, PLLCs, and other entities in navigating a host of business disputes, including partnership disputes, corporate buy-outs, and related claims for breach of contract and violations of the Massachusetts Wage Act.